 Conclusion: Include at least one sentence that conveys a clear statement of implications/relevance to policy, evidence-based practice, or understanding of occupation.

 The following structured abstract is limited to 500 words, not counting the title.
-The abstract will be pasted into the submission form.
+The abstract will be uploaded into the submission form.

 Working Title: Provide a concise and precise title (15 words or less)